paulhibbing/AGread/cran-comments.md

 ## Reverse dependencies
 revdep_check indicates no problems for `Observation` or `Sojourn`.
-    The latter has one NOTE that AGread is imported but not used, which I will fix on next submission (I am the maintainer).
+    The latter has one NOTE that AGread (and caret) is imported but not used, which I will fix on next submission (I am the maintainer).